Dr. med. Dirk Manski

 Multiparametric MRI of the prostate

 Multiparametric MRI (mpMRI) is used to localize intraprostatic tumor growth and to assess the local tumor stage.
 A prerequisite for a high-quality mpMRT is using 1.5 or 3 Tesla scanners.
-The mpMRT uses different examination sequences such as T1- and T2-weighting, diffusion-weighted imaging (DWI), 1H-MR spectroscopy, and dynamic contrast-enhanced MRI (dceMRI); please see table examination sequences of mpMRI of the Prostate.
+The mpMRT uses different examination sequences such as T1- and T2-weighting, diffusion-weighted imaging (DWI), 1H-MR spectroscopy, and dynamic contrast-enhanced MRI (dceMRI); please see table examination sequences of mpMRI of the Prostate and fig. mpMRT of prostate cancer.

 Examination sequences of mpMRI of the Prostate (Franiel u.a., 2014).